 Actually, it is related to what I said is the best day of my career.
 It was when I saw that hope begin to crumble in late 2013, when fighting broke out in South Sudan again.
 I happened to drive along the road exiting town, and there were all these families walking with mattresses on their heads, buckets, all their belongings – leaving South Sudan, trying to cross the border into Uganda.
 It was just a few years before that they were coming back home, and now they were leaving their home again.
 That was painful for me.

 The UN Refugee Agency works in 130 countries helping men, women and children driven from their homes by wars and persecution.
-Our headquarters are in Geneva, but 87 per cent of our staff are based in the field, helping refugees.
+Our headquarters are in Geneva, but most of our staff are based in the field, helping refugees.
 This profile is one in a series highlighting our staff and their work.